eam-group/2024-esmc-plet/docs/README.md

 The markdown documents included in this directory are:

-- [ANALYSIS.md](ANALYSIS.md) explains the various PLET module analysis scripts.
+- [ANALYSIS.md](ANALYSIS.md) explains the various PLET module analysis scripts and how to set up the analysis server.
 - [CITATION.md](CITATION.md) explains how to cite and give attribution to PLET and the PLET module source code.
 - [DEVELOPER.md](DEVELOPER.md) explains the structure of the repository, how to setup the API webs service and how to perform common development tasks.
 - [DATA_UPDATES.md](DATA_UPDATES.md) explains how to update PLET module datasets.
-This will likely be done once per year.
+This will be done once per year for more datasets and as updates are released by the corresponding dataset provider (approx every 5 years) for other datasets.
-- [LICENSE.md](LICENSE.md) explains the PLET module license.
 - [CONTRIBUTING.md](CONTRIBUTING.md) explains how to submit a PLET module issue.

 ## PLET Module Architecture Overview

-For a schematic representation of the major components of the PLET module and their relationships, see the PLET module [architecture overview flowchart](/../../#2-architecture-overview).
+For a schematic representation of the major components of the PLET module and their relationships, see the PLET module [architecture overview flowchart](/README.md/#2-architecture-overview).

 ## Contact Information

 If you have any questions, feedback, or suggestions please submit issues [through GitHub](https://github.com/eam-group/2024-esmc-plet/issues).
+For more details on how to submit an issue see [/docs/CONTRIBUTING.md](/docs/CONTRIBUTING.md)